signum-network/CIPs/README.md

 -   **Review** - An SIP Author marks an SIP as ready for and requesting Peer Review.
 -   **Last Call** - This is the final review window for an SIP before moving to FINAL.
 An SIP editor will assign Last Call status and set a review end date (`last-call-deadline`), typically 14 days later.
 If this period results in necessary normative changes it will revert the SIP to Review.
 -   **Final** - This SIP represents the final standard.
 A Final SIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
 -   **Stagnant** - Any SIP in Draft or Review if inactive for a period of 6 months or greater is moved to Stagnant.
-An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to Draft.
+A SIP may be resurrected from this state by Authors or SIP Editors through moving it back to Draft.
--   **Withdrawn** - The SIP Author(s) have withdrawn the proposed EIP.
+-   **Withdrawn** - The SIP Author(s) have withdrawn the proposed SIP.
 This state has finality and can no longer be resurrected using this SIP number.
 If the idea is pursued at later date it is considered a new proposal.
 -   **Living** - A special status for SIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably SIP-Basics.

 ## SIP Types